-Temple Bay Lodge is located in Eagle River, Ontario, a short jaunt east from Vermillion Bay.
-The grounds have easy trails and the main lodge is accessible with a table space specifically for those in wheelchairs.
+Temple Bay Lodge is located in Eagle River, Ontario, a short jaunt east from Vermilion Bay.
+The grounds have easy trails and the main lodge is accessible with a table specifically for those in wheelchairs.
 Temple Bay Lodge is wheelchair accessible year-round with their new Eagle's Nest Cabin for comfortable living and side-by-sides to get you on and off the ice.
 They are constantly thinking of better ways to accommodate you.

-Access to the waterfront is made simple with ramps, but they’ll easily shuttle you via gold cart to and from your cabin or main lodge to the docks where they’ve also made it possible for you to get aboard pontoon boats with ease.
+Access to the waterfront is made simple with ramps, but they’ll easily shuttle you via golf cart to and from your cabin or main lodge to the docks where they’ve also made it possible for you to get aboard pontoon boats with ease.
 Enjoy your time on the water without having to think twice.

 Birch Dale Lodge and Campground: Moderately Accessible

 Birch Dale Lodge has one newer cabin that's fully accessible with a ramp, 36" wide doors and a large shower with a seat inside.
-They also have two other cabins with ramps and wider doors, but some mobility will be required to use the washrooms.
+They also have two other cabins with ramps and wider doors, but some mobility will be required to use the restrooms.